19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 ### Reports about cross border movements of cash

-48C\.—(1) A person shall not move or attempt to move into or out of Singapore cash the total value of which exceeds the prescribed amount, without giving a report in respect of the movement in accordance with this section.
+48C\.—(1) A person shall not move or attempt to move into or out of Singapore cash the total value of which exceeds the prescribed amount (or its equivalent in a foreign currency), without giving a report in respect of the movement in accordance with this section.

 [44/2007 wef 01/11/2007]

+[Act 21 of 2014 wef 01/09/2014]

 (2) A person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 3 years or to both.